PRK Results: Clearer Vision, Reduced Need for Corrective Eyewear, and More

 We may recommend PRK if you have had prior eye surgery, or if you have thin or irregularly shaped corneas, large pupils, dry eyes, or severe refractive errors.
 If have a job that carries a higher risk of eye injury, such as military or law enforcement, or if you lead an especially active lifestyle, we may recommend PRK because it carries no risk of flap disruption.
 During a consultation, your surgeon will determine if PRK is right for you.

 With PRK, there is no risk of complications relating to a corneal flap.
 However, PRK can carry a slightly higher risk of infection.
-You can minimize this risk by carefully following your surgeon's post-operative instructions.
+You can minimize this risk and other potential complications by carefully following your surgeon's post-operative instructions.

 Immediately following your PRK surgery, a special contact lens will be placed on each eye.
 The contact lens will facilitate healing and also help reduce pain.
 It typically takes about five days for the epithelium to regenerate.
 We may prescribe anesthetic drops or steroids for pain control.
 We will carefully review your personalized post-operative instructions following surgery.